gorgexec/MvvmCore/README.md

 * [Navigation](https://developer.android.com/guide/navigation)

 ## Usage
 First of all, MvvmCore is about interaction between view model and view.
-Let's see, how it is simplified by the library in case of using Activity/Fragment and ViewModel.
+Let's have a look at how the library simplifies Activity/Fragment-ViewModel usage.
 The library has some base classes that should be extended when implementing `Activity`, `Fragment` or `ViewModel`.
 Classes with `Bindable *` prefix are used for databinding capabilities.

 ### Activity